UNGlobalPulse/UNGP-settlement-modelling/docs/source/installation.rst

 however, please get in contact with us if you would like to know more about data access: ``joseph[at]unglobalpulse.org``.

+The model can, however, be run using synthetic data.
+Examples of how to generate this can be found in ``test_camps/conftest.py``.

 Quickstart
 ----------